-Finally, oxygen molecules from water and the air combines with metallic atoms to form a destructive oxide compound.
+Finally, oxygen molecules from water and the air combine with metallic atoms to form a destructive oxide compound.

 This combination is what causes rust and corrosion on your barbells, steel plates and racks.

 Here is the kicker.
 If chloride is present, this entire process is expedited.
-The best example of this is seen with saltwater effecting everything in and near the ocean.
+The best example of this is seen with saltwater affecting outdoor exercise equipment near the ocean.
 In your garage gym, though, this “saltwater” comes in a different form: sweat.

 Why does sweat make my equipment rust?

-The salt, sodium chloride, found in our sweat along with other chemicals contribute to rust even more so than just water would.
-If the sweat has a high salt content, that salt component is an even bigger contributor to rust.
+The salt and sodium chloride, found in our sweat along with other chemicals contribute to rust even more so than just water would.
+If the sweat has high salt content, that salt component is an even bigger contributor to rust.